brendondalaba/tldr-bible/src/content/bible/53-2-thessalonians.md

 ---
 title: '2 Thessalonians'
-description: 'Clarifying the day of the Lord'
+description: 'The God Who Keeps His Promises'
+verse: '"But the Lord is faithful, and He will strengthen you and guard you from the evil one." — 2 Thessalonians 3:3'
 genre: 'Epistle'
 group: 'Letters'
 ---